chrisleaman/py-wave-runup/README.rst

 - ``models.Power2018``: Based on the Gene-Expression Programming technique.
 - ``models.Holman1986``: Incorporated wave setup using Duck, NC measurements.
 - ``models.Nielsen2009``: Based on runup measurements from NSW, Australia.
+- ``models.Ruggiero2001``: Based on runup measurements from dissipative Orgeon beaches.

 To get calculate runup, setup and swash, define your offshore conditions in your selected runup model then you can access each parameter: